walterhiggins/WMPJS/book-outline.md

 * 100 in binary is equal to 4 in decimal
 * 101 in binary is equal to 5 in decimal and so on.

 Another base that's more commonly used by programmers is Hexadecimal or Base 16.
-In hexadecimal (often shortened to just 'hex') the numbers 10 through 15 are substituted with the letters a through f so the a sequnce of numbers 0 through 32 looks like this:
+In hexadecimal (often shortened to just 'hex') the numbers 10 through 15 are substituted with the letters a through f so the a sequence of numbers 0 through 32 looks like this:

 @@table hex.org Hexadecimal Numbers and their Decimal Equivalents